xaljox/fixpath/README.md

 this information the paths are made absolute.
 Normally fixpath is used in the following manner: `make -j4 -w 2>&1 | fixpath` It processes the stdin and puts the altered output to stdout.
-There are options to perform some filtering at the same time, these options are described above.
+There are options to perform some filtering at the same time, these options are described below.
 Lines starting with: 'clang', 'gcc', 'clang++', 'g++', 'c++', 'CC' and 'GCC' are classified as compiler lines.

 ### Usage: